 LAMF Origin Story #FlashbackFriday

-Around this time 22 years ago, I rented rooms in a house on Paramount Drive above Hollywood & Highland and from there founded Los Angeles Music Festival®.
+Around this time 23 years ago, I rented rooms in a house on Paramount Drive above Hollywood & Highland and from there founded Los Angeles Music Festival®.
 It was an exciting time.
 The commercial internet was emerging and I had a foothold in the music space on the world wide web and the lease on a loft at the edge of Hells Kitchen.
 I was based in NYC but had recently set up a showcase for Latin disco punk pioneers Baby Snufkin at West Hollywood's Roxy Theater.
 Afterwards, the Viper Room hooked us up with a table and we finished the night at the Riot House.
 Good times like that make an impression.
 And it followed a series of extraordinary experiences kicked off when a German promoter sent me to the 1984 Castle Donington Monsters of Rock featuring AC/DC, Van Halen, Ozzy Osborne, Accept, Gary Moore and Motley Crue.

 When word of 1996's Global Internet Gathering anchored by the New York Music Festival began circulating, I reached out to organizers and sold them on the prospect of including Los Angeles Music Festival in "The Gig."
-Shortly thereafter I sold modest sponsorships to Tower Records and United States Satellite Broadcasting.
+Shortly thereafter I sold sponsorships to Tower Records and United States Satellite Broadcasting.
 I put up a website and Tower Records put up a Los Angeles Music Festival sign outside the famed Sunset Blvd store in West Hollywood.
 It was an auspicious moment and everything seemed possible.

 There have been many highlights over the years including shows at The Troubadour, Whisky A Go Go, Billboard Live, Viper Room, Coconut Teaszer, Dragonfly, Jack's Sugar Shack and The Knitting Factory.
-Keith Urban's band The Ranch performed and was interviewed on camera during LAMF '97 at the Troubadour.
+Keith Urban's band The Ranch performed and was interviewed during LAMF '97 at the Troubadour.
 Other performing artists include Edwin McCain, The Untouchables, Jay Gordon, Invisible Poet Kings, Scrote, Holly Palmer, Abra Moore and Bootie Quake.
-For a time we streamed House of Blues concerts live on the Los Angeles Music Festival website using a co-branded media player.
+For a time we streamed House of Blues live concerts on the Los Angeles Music Festival website using a co-branded media player.
 Many superstar artists performed including Buddy Guy, Radiohead, Joan Osborne, Bad Religion, Bela Fleck, Fishbone, the Toadies, Groove Armada and Paul Oakenfold.